Reliable Agglomerative Clustering

-To investigate the quality of a dendrogram, \emph{cophenetic correlation}~\cite{Sokal1962} is sometimes used in particular in biostatistics which measures the correlation between the dendrogram and the base dissimilarities between the objects.
-However, this evaluation criterion has several issues, e.g., i) it considers only the direct distances and discards the manifolds or the elongated structures, and ii) its value is very sensitive to the way the inter-cluster distances are computed.
-For example, the two \emph{single} and \emph{Ward} criteria might lead to the same dendrograms, but their \emph{cophenetic correlation} could significantly differ, since they compute different types of distances between the clusters (which constitute the elements of the dendrogram).

-However, in our experiments, we have access to the ground-truth, i.e., to the true labels of the objects.
-Thus, we can remove the last $K-1$ linkages of a dendrogram to produce $K$ clusters.
-There exist more involved methods to convert a dendrogram into a set of $K$ clusters, but they require fixing critical parameters in advance which finding their correct values is non-trivial in an unsupervised setting such as clustering~\cite{Nadler07,Luxburg07}.
+\paragraph{\textbf{Evaluation}} To investigate the quality of a dendrogram, \emph{cophenetic correlation} \cite{Sokal1962} is sometimes employed specially in biostatistics which measures the correlation between the dendrogram and the base dissimilarities between the objects.
+However, this evaluation measure has several issues, e.g. i) it considers only the direct distances and discards the manifolds or the elongated structures, and ii) its value is very sensitive to the way the inter-cluster distances are computed.
+For example, the two \emph{single} and \emph{Ward} criteria might lead to the same dendrograms, but their \emph{cophenetic correlation} could significantly differ, since they compute different types of distances between the clusters (which constitute the elements of a dendrogram).
+However, in our experiments, we have access to the ground-truth, i.e. to the true labels of the objects.
+Thus, we may use early stopping up to $K$ clusters or eliminate the last $K-1$ linkages from a dendrogram to produce $K$ clusters.
+There exist more involved methods to convert a dendrogram into a set of $K$ clusters, but they require fixing critical parameters in advance which finding their correct values is non-trivial in an unsupervised setting such as clustering.
 With both strategies, ties might occur when producing exactly $K$ clusters.
-We tackle the problem in the same way as the common implementations do, e.g., we break the ties according to the order (index) of the clusters, where all other different tricks are applicable to both approaches.
+We tackle the problem in the same way as the common implementations do, e.g. we break the ties according to the order (index) of the clusters, where all other tricks are applicable to both approaches as well.
 Moreover, we observe such ties usually occur at the lower levels of the dendrogram, i.e., for a very large $K$.
 For a rather small $K$, which is the case in many clustering problems, such ties are very rare.
-In real-world data it does not often happen that many ground-truth (high-level) clusters are mutually the nearest neighbors of each other.
+In real data it does not often happen that many real clusters are mutually the nearest neighbors of each other.
 Having multiple reliable linkages to establish occurs at the low or intermediate levels.
 Thus, at the higher level, where we remove the linkages, ties are not common.